TIBCO Hawk: Details

 Hawk Agents include a non-inferencing, event-driven rule engine to filter events and send alerts to Hawk Display(s).
 The rulebases for these can be updated and distributed from a Hawk Display while the agents are operating.

 Hawk is designed to be customisable to suit specific enterprise requirements.
-For example, custom MicroAgents can be used to monitor custom applications though an Application Monitoring Interface (API) using C, C++, or Java.
+For example, custom MicroAgents can be used to monitor custom applications through an Application Monitoring Interface (API) using C, C++, or Java.
 These allow for dynamic discovery on startup, application heartbeat testing, and so on.

 Hawk Microagents and adapters are either included or available as options: they either turn system information or events into Hawk events, or turn Hawk events into system actions.
 These include: